What is Cloudlock?

 Who has administrative access to Cloudlock?

-Cloudlock administrative access is limited to select IT staff (under 5) involved in IT security and compliance.
+Cloudlock administrative access is limited to select IT systems staff (under 5) involved in IT security and compliance.
+Liaisons for Computing do not have access to Cloudlock.

 Does Cloudlock give IT access to my Google Drive files?